-- 1) Students work under the guidance of an English Studies advisor in drafting a reading list (approximately 25-30 books or the equivalent combination of books and articles), studying the texts on that list, and writing a proposal.
-The proposal, which should be from 4-6 pages in length, will articulate how the student will make an interdisciplinary argument-informed by the texts on the reading list-appropriate to an English Studies audience.
-The proposal and reading list, which the advisor will sign off on to signify approval, will be turned in to the Graduate Studies Administrator four weeks before the student intends to make her/his presentation and be examined on the presentation topic and reading list. - 2) Following the advisor's approval of the reading list and proposal, the student will work independently on preparing her/his presentation.
-During the actual preparation of the presentation and the time leading up to the presentation, the student may not consult with her/his advisor on matters relating to this exam.
+1) Preparing for the Exam: Students work under the guidance of an English Studies advisor to draft a reading list (approximately 25-30 books or the equivalent combination of books and articles), study the texts on that list, and write a proposal for a presentation on the material.
+The proposal, which should be from 4-6 pages in length, should articulate how the student will make an interdisciplinary argument-informed by the texts on the reading list-appropriate to a diverse English Studies audience that crosses disciplinary boundaries.
+The proposal and reading list, which the advisor will sign off on to signify approval, will be turned in to the Graduate Studies Administrator.
+The Graduate Studies Administrator will then notify the student that the four-week timeline for the exam has begun.
+The ES presentation should take place within that four-week time period.